cyse7125-fall2023-group03/webapp/README.md

 # Cloud Web Application
 This Project is built using Springboot, Java, Postgresql.
-Docker and Jenkins are installed in the AMI.
+Docker and Jenkins are installed in the AMI..

 ## Github Actions